Great Lakes steel production fell by 26,000 tons to 676,000 tons last week, a 3.4% decrease.

 Overall, domestic steel mills in the United States made 1.88 million tons of steel last week, up 1.2% from 1.86 million tons the previous week.

 So far this year, domestic steel mills in the United States have made 81.5 million tons of steel, a 2.5% increase over the 79.5 million tons made during the same period in 2018.
-Steel production was up 11.6% nationally in the first week of 2019, but the difference between 2019's and last year's input has been declining ever since.
+Steel production was up 11.6% nationally in the first week of 2019, but the difference between 2019's and last year's output has been declining ever since.

 U.S. steel mills have run at a capacity utilization rate of 80.3% through Nov.
 2, up from 77.5% at the same point in 2018, according to the American Iron and Steel Institute.